aka1Neto/CS50/README.md

 Before reading the files in this repository, please remember the [Academic Honesty](https://cs50.harvard.edu/x/honesty/).\
 These files serve to give you a sense of how to solve the problems **if** you feel lost.\
-Do not copy and paste any of these files; try to solve the problems yourself!
+Do not copy and paste any of these files.
+Try to solve the problems yourself!

 ## Submissions